VinZpb/Saas-Company-Data-Analysis/README.md

 The SaaS company is a company that is selling sales and marketing software to other companies (B2B).
 They have collected transactions data from their customer.
 They hire a data scientist to analyze the dataset so that they can gain more insight and improve company future perfomance.

-The dataset is saved and can be viewed in (SaaS-Sales.csv).
+The dataset is saved and can be viewed in SaaS-Sales.csv<br>
-Those dataset has been analyzed and can be viewed in (Vincent_DataAnalysis_SaaSCompany.ipynb).
+Those dataset has been analyzed and can be viewed in Vincent_DataAnalysis_SaaSCompany.ipynb<br>
-Both of those file are in this repositories.
+Both of those file are in this repositories.<br>

 The analysis are conducted by following various step as follows:
 - Step 1: Describe the Problem Statement.